testcontainers/testcontainers-java/docs/features/startup_and_waits.md

 # Waiting for containers to start or be ready

-## Container startup lifecycle

-This is the startup lifecycle when new containers are created.
-Note: this does not currently cover the case for experimental reused containers.

-1. Start dependencies specified with `dependOn`, if any.
-See [Depending on another container](#depending-on-another-container).
-1. Create the container.
-1. Notify subclasses that the container has been created by calling `containerIsCreated`.
-1. Start the container.
-1. Wait for mapped ports to be exposed.
-1. Notify subclasses that the container is starting by calling `containerIsStarting`.
-1. Call the the startup strategy to wait for a successful startup.
-See [Startup check Strategies](#startup-check-strategies).
-1. Call `waitUntilContainerStarted` which calls the wait strategy (unless `waitStrategy` has been set to `null`) to wait for a successful startup.
-See [Wait Strategies](#wait-strategies).
-1. Notify subclasses that the container has been started by calling `containerIsStarted`.

 !!! info "Wait strategies vs Startup strategies"

     **Wait strategy:** is the container in a state that is useful for testing.
 This is generally approximated as 'can we talk to this container over the network'.
 However, there are quite a few variations and nuances.